 Mentors are provided with assistance and support from both the school administrators and the University Supervisor.
-The mentor is consulted in the evaluation process but is not expected to complete a summative evaluation of the ACE Teacher.
+The mentor is consulted in the evaluation process and asked to provide semester-specific documentation of his/her conversations with the ACE Teacher, but is not expected to complete a summative evaluation of the ACE Teacher.
 The mentor's role is to be a supporter in whom the ACE Teacher can confide and develop a close relationship.